LONDON -- Before I decide whether to buy a company's shares, I always like to look at two core financial ratios -- return on equity and net gearing.

 These two ratios provide an indication of how successful a company is at generating profits using shareholders' funds and debt, and they have a strong influence on dividend payments and share price growth.

-Today, I'm going to take a look at utility and energy producer Centrica , to see how attractive it looks on these two measures.
+Today, I'm going to take a look at income favorite National Grid , to see how attractive it looks on these two measures.

 Return on equity

 The return a company generates on its shareholders' funds is known as return on equity, or ROE.
-Return on equity can be calculated by dividing a company's annual earnings by its equity (ie, the difference between its total assets and its total liabilities) and is expressed as a percentage.
+Return on equity can be calculated by dividing a company's annual profit by its equity (i.e., the difference between its total assets and its total liabilities) and is expressed as a percentage.

 What about debt?

-One weakness of ROE is that it doesn't show how much debt a company is using to boost its returns.
-A good way of assessing a company's debt levels is by looking at its net gearing -- the ratio of net debt to equity.
+A key weakness of ROE is that it doesn't show how much debt a company is using to boost its returns.
+My preferred way of measuring a company's debt is by looking at its net gearing -- the ratio of net debt to equity.

-In the table below, I've listed Centrica's net gearing and ROE alongside those of its peers.
-I've included both oil companies and utilities, because Centrica's earnings are divided roughly equally between these two sectors:
+In the table below, I've listed National Grid's net gearing and ROE alongside those of two peers,SSE and Centrica.

 Finding market-beating returns

-The article What Do These Ratios Tell Us About Centrica? originally appeared on Fool.com.
+The article What These Ratios Tell Us About National Grid originally appeared on Fool.com.

-Roland Headowns shares in Royal Dutch Shell and SSE, but does not own shares in any of the other companies mentioned in this article.
-The Motley Fool has no position in any of the stocks mentioned.
+Roland Head owns shares in SSE but does not own shares in any of the other companies mentioned in this article.
+The Motley Fool recommends National Grid plc (ADR).
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.